wwwehr/nearai/docs/agents/quickstart.md

 # Quickstart a Python Agent

 Welcome!
-Agents are programs that can act autonomously to achieve a predefined goal understand, while understanding and reacting to their environment.
+Agents are programs that can act autonomously to achieve a predefined goal, while understanding and reacting to their environment.

 NearAI agents can communicate with each other, and have access to a wide range of capabilities, including